 While DC and Marvel have been slugging it out for comic book supremacy for decades, the home of Iron Man, Thor and Captain America is the undisputed champion at the box office.
-As the release of Zack Snyder’s Justice League on HBO Max has proved, however, the DC Extended Universe is still capable of dominating pop culture conversation.
+As the release of Zack Snyder’s Justice League on HBO Max proved, however, the DC Extended Universe is still capable of dominating pop culture conversation.

 Since the DCEU kicked off with Man of Steel in 2013 – at a time when Christopher Nolan’s superlative Dark Knight trilogy was still fresh in the public consciousness – its movies have been something of a mixed bag.
-Having started out as a darker, less fun version of the Marvel Cinematic Universe – rushing Batman, Superman, Wonder Woman and more into a shared continuity – it’s since evolved into something different again.
+Having started out as a darker, less fun version of the Marvel Cinematic Universe (opens in new tab) – rushing Batman, Superman, Wonder Woman and more into a shared continuity – it has since evolved into something different again.
 Rather than obsessing about emulating the MCU’s trademark interconnectivity, Wonder Woman, Aquaman, Shazam! and Birds of Prey have concentrated on telling their own standalone stories.

 As a result, pinning down the exact chronology of the DC Extended Universe is a little more complicated than it is for the MCU.
 But as this guide to watching the DCEU movies – and an upcoming TV show – in order explains, there are plenty of clues that reveal how all the stories fit together…